 North of the Brihadishwara temple compound, but still within the outer fortifications, are a park containing the Sivaganga tank, and...

-Thanjavur's royal palace is a mixed bag of decrepitude and renovation, superb art and random royal paraphernalia, with a frequent whiff...
+Thanjavur’s royal palace is a mixed bag of ruin and renovation, superb art and random royal paraphernalia.
+The maze-like complex was...

 Good service and quality food make this place popular, and the upper floor has a bit of fresh air.
 You can get biryanis, five types of...

 Come here twice: in the morning, when the tawny granite begins to assert its dominance over the white dawn sunshine, and in the evening, when the rocks capture a hot palette of reds, oranges, yellows and pinks on the crowning glory of Chola temple architecture.
 The World Heritage–listed Brihadishwara Temple was built between 1003 and 1010 by Rajaraja I (‘king of kings’).
 The outer fortifications were put up by Thanjavur's later Nayak and British regimes.

 You enter through a Nayak gate, followed by two original gopurams with elaborate stucco sculptures.
 You might find the temple elephant under one of the gopurams, dispensing good luck with a dab of his trunk to anyone who puts a rupee in it.
 Several shrines are dotted around the extensive grassy areas of the walled temple compound, including one of India’s largest statues of Nandi (Shiva’s sacred bull) facing the main temple building.
 Cut from a single rock, this 16th-century Nayak creation is 6m long.